Enterprise-CMCS/seatool-connectors/docs/docs/configuration.md

 # Configuration
 {: .no_toc }

-The seatool-compare project requires initial GitHub and AWS configuration to deploy.
+The seatool-connectors project requires initial GitHub and AWS configuration to deploy.
 {: .fs-6 .fw-300 }

 ## Table of contents